 This is the BEST Banana Pudding you will ever have!
-It’s creamy, rich and almost like mousse.
+This banana pudding recipe is creamy, rich and almost like mousse.
 It’s a classic recipe that my Grandma used to make, and I know you’re going to love it!

 I have held out on you…and I feel awful about it.
 This Banana Pudding recipe has been sitting in my Grandmother’s recipe index card holder for years.
 I don’t know why I haven’t ever shared it here with you.
 Well, maybe I do… You see, I don’t really love bananas.
 They’re just not my favorite.
 So banana pudding is never really front and center in the dessert vortex of my brain.